Because this was not an outdoor (plein air) workshop we worked from photos brought by the artists.

 In both cases I make use of the Rule of Thirds by dividing my sketch area into thirds both vertically and horizontally.

-This is a classic compositional idea that deals with both composition and placement of the focal point - meaning,
+This is a classic compositional idea that deals with both the composition and placement of the focal point - meaning,

 it helps you organize the space and position subject matter to be visually balanced.

 Both compositions are strong because they are governed and held together by the Rule of Thirds.

 Read more about the Rule of Thirds by going to LABELS on the right side of this blog, scroll down and click on Class Notes: Rule of Thirds.

 . . . and this is a good place to